hanntian/ShopRAG/README.md

-# DeepResearch Stack
+# ShopRAG

-Observable Retrieval System for ML Research and Technical Knowledge.
+An e-commerce RAG for experimenting with chunking, reranking, and query strategies on product retrieval performance.